supern64/djs-simplecmd/README.md

 ```
 npm install djs-simplecmd
 ```
+**Important!** The GitHub version is still the development version as the dev branch is still unused.
+When 2.0.0 is released, the development will move to the dev branch as intended.
+I apologize for any inconvenience.

 Then, to use this library, first create a `CommandParser` object (I recommend using one for each guild with the same commands for support for custom commands and custom prefix)
 Then, on your message event, call `CommandParser.parse` with the message like this:
 ```js